Help steer the ship

 All committee meetings are hosted with the option to dial in remotely using Microsoft Teams.

 Each committee has a dedicated Property Council Committee Manager who is tasked with supporting the day-to-day committee operations.
 The Committee Manager will support the Chair, arrange meeting logistics, take meeting minutes and follow-up on matters arising.
-From time to time, a member of Property Council’s Advocacy Team or the Chief Executive will attend a Committee Meeting.

 Our Committee Managers